sthagen/lumikko/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of lumikko](https://todo.sr.ht/~sthagen/lumikko).
+Feature requests and bug reports are best entered in the [todos of lumikko](https://todo.sr.ht/~sthagen/lumikko).
 ## Primary Source repository

 The primary source repository of [lumikko is at sourcehut](https://git.sr.ht/~sthagen/lumikko)